 Shannon has also worked as the Director of Provincial Affairs for the Canadian Federation of Independent Business, an organization dedicated to advocating for the small and medium sized businesses that are the backbone of our economy.
 An outspoken critic of the former NDP government, Shannon has written dozens of opinion columns in the Winnipeg Free Press on topics such as Manitoba’s job-killing payroll tax and the debt and deficit policies that stifled the economic potential of our province.

-Shannon grew up in rural Manitoba and resides in La Salle with his wife and their three children.
+Shannon grew up in rural Manitoba and resides in La Salle with his three children.
 He is an avid runner, and enjoys coaching youth soccer in his spare time.
 Eager to improve the quality of life for the community, Shannon also volunteers as a Director with the La Salle Community Centre.

 Shannon is dedicated to replacing the fiscal mess and failing social services left by the previous government with a better future for all Manitoba families.